profdiggity/digital-forensics/README.md

 > Only some of this data is downloadable.
 Local backup remains the most complete source.

-## 🚧 A Note on Professional Forensic Tools
+## 🚧 A Note on Police Forensic Tools

 High-end tools such as **Cellebrite UFED**, **Magnet AXIOM**, **GRAYKEY**, and **VERAKEY** offer:
 - Full access to locked devices and deleted records